DHTMLX/docs-suite/docs/grid/api/history/add_method.md

     - `type: ActionType` - the type of action: "add", "remove", "removeAll", or "change"
     - `batch: IRow[]` - an array of rows representing the data affected by the action (e.g., added, removed, or modified rows)
     - `inverse?: IAction` - the inverse action required for undoing (mandatory for the "change" and "removeAll" types, not required for other types)
-    - `timestamp?: number` - the timestamp of the action in milliseconds (set automatically, if not provided)

 :::note
 The `action` argument must conform to the `IAction` interface.
-If the module is disabled, the action type is invalid, or the `inverse` property is missing for a `change` action, the [`error`](grid/api/history/error_event.md) event is triggered.
-The `timestamp` field is automatically added if not specified.
+If the module is disabled, the action type is invalid, or the `inverse` property is missing (for actions with the "change" and "removeAll" types), the [`error`](grid/api/history/error_event.md) event is triggered.
 :::

 @example:
-// The example shows adding a new row via `DataCollection` with an explicitly specified timestamp const grid = new dhx.Grid("grid_container", {
+// The example shows adding a new row via `DataCollection` const grid = new dhx.Grid("grid_container", {
     columns: [
         { id: "name", header: [{ text: "Name" }] },